PANTHORA

 Mythology and Beliefs

 The central myth of modern Panthoran culture is the Tale of the Two Paths, which tells of the choice between wisdom and power that confronted the ancient eslar during the Necromancer Wars.
 In this story, Ill Sigith and Jux Jeorn are portrayed not as villains but as brilliant scholars who chose the path of power over the path of wisdom, leading to their corruption and ultimate destruction.
-The tale serves as both historical record and moral instruction, emphasizing the importance of ethical constraints on the pursuit of knowledge.
+The tale serves as both a historical record and a moral instruction, emphasizing the importance of ethical constraints on the pursuit of knowledge.

 The Guardians of the Dead have developed their own specialized mythology around their unique responsibilities.
 They speak of the Vigilant Ones—spiritual entities (not gods in the traditional sense) who watch over the boundaries between life and death and who guide those who must venture into dangerous realms of knowledge.
 These beliefs provide psychological support for individuals whose work requires them to regularly confront the horrifying remnants of necromantic corruption.